 - 1. Identify other courts able and willing to implement remote video traffic appearances; - 2.
 Pursue funding and/or vendor partnerships for equipment and telecommunications infrastructure where needed; - 3.
-Identify other appropriate case types and participants (e.g., minors, victims of violence, or pro bono attorneys) for remote video appearances; and - 4.
+Identify other appropriate case types for remote video appearances; and - 4.
 Pursue any statutory/rule changes required to allow use of remote appearance technology in additional case types.